AzureAD/microsoft-authentication-library-common-for-objc/README.md

 We encourage users of ADAL and MSAL to file issues against the library that they are using rather than against common.
 This helps us understand the version of the common library in use based on the version of ADAL or MSAL against which you report the issue.
 With that said, if you determine that the issue is indeed with common please go ahead and create it within this repo.
 Likewise if you have a suggestion, request and/or other feedback relative to common please file it here.

-# For Cocoapods developers

-This is indicating that brandwe@microsoft.com (Brandon Werner) that requested ownership of `MSAL` coocapod is representing this repo.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a